Can Family Members Get Paid for Caregiving in Michigan?

 Family members can include any person related to the individual besides their spouse or parent.
-The spouse or parent of the individual is believed to have a responsibility of care to the individual.
-However, other family members and friends can be paid for their services at the approved caregiver rate.
+However, other family members and friends can receive pay for their services at the approved caregiver rate.

 What Is the Approved Caregiver Rate for Family Members in Michigan?